keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/_index.md

 ---
-title: Getting started
+title: Introduction to the Keptn Lifecycle Toolkit
 description: Familiarize yourself with the Keptn Lifecycle Toolkit
 weight: 15
 hidechildren: false # this flag hides all sub-pages in the sidebar-multicard.html
 ---

-This section provides excercises to introduce you to the Keptn Lifecycle Toolkit.
+This section provides exercises to introduce you to the Keptn Lifecycle Toolkit.
 Choose the exercise that interests you the most.